Yos83/EDA-USBikeshare/README.md

 ### Advanced Exploratory Data Analysis

-The purpose of this analysis is to explore data related to bike share systemsfor three major cities in the United States:Chicago, New York City, and Washington.
+This project focuses on pandas library usage and simple statistics methods to perform descriptive analysis on the bikeshare data from three major U.S. cities - Chicago, Washington, and New York City - to display information such as most popular days or most common stations.
 These insights are used to inform traffic and frequent site sites for investing on incentive Health programs.

-This project focuses on pandas library usage and simple statistics methods to perform descriptive analysis on the bikeshare data from three major U.S. cities - Chicago, Washington, and New York City - to display information such as most popular days or most common stations.

 ##### Running the program
 You can input 'python bikeshare.py' on your terminal to run this program.
 I use Anaconda's command prompt on a Windows 10 machine.